-Chargeback representment happens when the merchant decides to dispute the case.
-They give their evidence to the acquiring bank, who sends it back upstream to the issuing bank, who makes a decision and notifies the merchant and the customer.
+Chargeback representment happens when the merchant does not agree with the cardholder’s claims and does not want to accept the chargeback.
+Upon receiving notice of the chargeback, they can submit the transaction again, along with evidence that proves its validity.
+This evidence is first received by the merchant’s acquiring bank, who sends it back upstream to the issuing bank, who makes a decision and notifies the merchant and the cardholder.

-One of the most important phases of the chargeback process is chargeback representment.
-There are many parties involved in a chargeback: it starts with a customer, who raises a complaint with their issuing bank, which contacts the acquiring bank, which notifies the merchant.
+Representment is the most important phase of the chargeback process for merchants.
+There are many parties involved in a dispute: it starts with a customer, who raises a complaint with their issuing bank, which contacts the acquiring bank, which notifies the merchant.
 Chargebacks encompass this entire process that flows from the customer through the banks to the merchant.

 Merchants have the right to fight their chargebacks, and chargeback representment is the process through which they can do so.
 Successful representment is based on the evidence the merchant is able to present.
 The right kind of compelling evidence can vary, depending on what type of merchant is involved in the chargeback case.

 For our purposes here, there are three types of merchants:

 - Merchants who offer physical goods for sale

 - Merchants who offer digital goods, like software or website subscriptions